-Just like many of the other social media platforms out there, LinkedIn plays very well with Content Marketing.
+Just like many of the other social media marketing platforms out there, LinkedIn plays very well with Content Marketing.

 In this blog post, we’re going to examine the steps that are required of you, if you want to combine the two.

 We’ll go through what causes inbound marketing campaigns to thrive on the platform and what causes them to fail.